What do AI students say about UK teaching staff and learning impact?

-AI students value engaged staff, but learning gains hinge on assessment clarity and predictable support.
-Across the UK, comments about Teaching Staff trend strongly positive, with 78.3% positive in student feedback, yet artificial intelligence cohorts show a more mixed tone at 50.2% positive.
-The sharpest pressure point is assessment transparency: marking criteria account for 7.5% of AI comments and carry a −54.0 sentiment, while breadth and choice in the curriculum remain a strength at +58.9.
-In the National Student Survey (NSS), the Teaching Staff theme captures how students experience their interactions with teaching teams; the Common Aggregation Hierarchy subject definition for artificial intelligence isolates this discipline’s programmes so we can see why staff behaviour and assessment practice shape outcomes here.
+AI students notice very quickly when teaching feels engaged and when assessment feels unclear.
+Supportive lecturers help them tackle demanding material, but vague marking criteria and inconsistent communication can wipe out much of that goodwill.
+Across the UK, comments about Teaching Staff trend strongly positive, with 78.3% positive sentiment in student feedback, yet artificial intelligence cohorts show a more mixed tone at 50.2% positive.
+Assessment transparency is the sharpest pressure point: marking criteria account for 7.5% of AI comments and carry a −54.0 sentiment, while breadth and choice in the curriculum remain a strength at +58.9.
+In the National Student Survey (NSS), our undergraduate comment themes and categories show that the Teaching Staff theme captures how students experience their interactions with teaching teams, and the Common Aggregation Hierarchy subject definition for artificial intelligence isolates this discipline's programmes so we can see why staff behaviour and assessment practice shape outcomes here.

 How do positive staff behaviours shape AI students’ learning?

 Friendly, welcoming and enthusiastic approaches lift engagement and understanding.
 Passionate lecturers who are approachable and knowledgeable help students tackle complex areas such as machine learning, robotics and text analysis.
-When staff actively work through problems with students, they motivate deeper study and build confidence in difficult material.
-Approachability and consistent availability underpin a supportive learning environment.
+When staff work through problems with students and stay available outside class, they build confidence in difficult material and keep momentum high.
+Approachability and consistent availability turn demanding modules into a more supportive learning environment.

 Where do negative staff behaviours derail learning?

 Indifference, slow responses and opaque explanations depress engagement and comprehension.
-Ambiguous communication and inconsistent handling of student queries make it harder for AI cohorts to grasp complex concepts.
-Staff who attend to student voice, adjust their practice, and close the feedback loop foster trust and sustain participation.
+Ambiguous communication and inconsistent handling of student queries make it harder for AI cohorts to grasp complex concepts and stay confident when challenges appear.
+Staff who respond consistently, act on student voice, and close the feedback loop foster trust and sustain participation.

 How do course quality and lecturer competence affect outcomes?

-Students benefit when subject expertise is paired with strong pedagogy.
-Effective AI lecturers simplify complex ideas, provide worked exemplars, and invite questions.
+Students benefit most when subject expertise is paired with strong pedagogy.
+Effective AI lecturers simplify complex ideas, provide worked exemplars, and invite questions before confusion hardens into frustration.
 Institutions should invest in both disciplinary currency and teaching development, ensuring modules use practical examples and current industry contexts so students can apply concepts with confidence.

 Which platform choices help AI cohorts stay on track?

 Consolidated, well-signposted platforms reduce cognitive load and missed information.
-A single, up‑to‑date source of truth for schedules, resources and changes helps students stay organised.
-Staff should model effective use, provide short guides, and minimise duplication across systems to streamline learning.
+A single, up-to-date source of truth for schedules, resources and changes helps students stay organised and avoid preventable uncertainty.
+Staff should model effective use, provide short guides, and minimise duplication across systems so students can focus on learning rather than hunting for information.

 How should staff use student feedback to adapt?

 Treat feedback as actionable evidence.
-Use short pulse surveys at key points in term, discuss results with cohorts, and publish “what changed and why” updates.
-Regular workshops that draw on student comments help teaching teams refine delivery, assessment briefs and marking criteria to align with learner expectations.
+Use short pulse surveys at key points in term, discuss results with cohorts, and publish "what changed and why" updates.
+Regular workshops that draw on student comments help teaching teams refine delivery, assessment briefs and marking criteria, while showing students that their input leads to visible change, especially when teams understand what students consider good feedback.

 How do workload, pay and support conditions impact student experience?

 High workloads and constrained resources reduce staff capacity to support students, especially around dissertations and project work.
-Large cohorts and administrative burden can dilute the depth of individual guidance.
+Large cohorts and administrative burden can dilute the depth of individual guidance and slow response times when students need help most.
 Providers should simplify processes, rebalance duties and resource supervision properly so staff can provide timely, substantive support.

 What makes assessment and feedback work for AI students?

-Timely, actionable feedback, transparent assessment briefs and aligned marking criteria build confidence and competence.
-Students progress fastest when they see annotated exemplars, receive consistent marking across the team, and get clarity on how to improve next time.
-Calibration, realistic turnaround times and explicit rubrics keep expectations and standards stable.
+Timely, actionable feedback, transparent assessment briefs and aligned marking criteria build confidence and competence, especially when teams respond to what AI students need from marking criteria.
+Students progress fastest when they see annotated exemplars, receive consistent marking across the team, and understand exactly how to improve next time.
+Calibration, realistic turnaround times and explicit rubrics keep expectations and standards stable across modules.

 Where should programmes prioritise improvement?